Herts Cupping · St Albans, Hertfordshire

 - Full Body Recovery + Hijama — £135 (90 mins, full combined session)

 Returning clients who rebook within 8 weeks qualify for a reduced rate.
 Full details and booking are on our Hijama sessions page.
+You can also compare all services on our sessions and pricing page.

 How do I know which session to book?